Mazda 3 review and buyer's guide

 What was once a Mazda Achilles’ heel, noise vibration and harshness, the company completely overcame with the 3 and their subsequent SUVs.
 There’s all the expected safety and convenience tech here too, such as radar cruise control (with stop/go functionality in traffic), auto emergency braking, lane departure and forward obstruction warning: all standard.

-So, from there, it’s just a matter of seeing if Mazda 3, in either hatch or sedan, works for you.
+So, from here, it’s just a matter of seeing which Mazda 3, either hatch or sedan, works for you.

 Hatch adds about $500 to each respective variant from the new G25 Evolve up to G25 Astina.
 So you’ll want to decide which body shape is your priority, and what respective spec-level you can A) afford and B) live with.
 If you don’t need all the trimmings (we’ll get to those) then consider if the Touring will be enough.
 On the balance of probability (or if budget is a bit tight), I’d suggest it would.